 - Transmit “Message.”
 Perform open loop power control.
 This means each endpoint will send its message at a given spreading factor depending on the channel conditions it has.
 These are also random, in that they are completely dependent on environmental conditions.
 There is no coordination between endpoints or between endpoints and base stations, they simply send the signal using the spreading factor they need to get the message through.
 These messages are sent using the gold code the base station is expecting.
 This is what makes the signal look like noise to all devices at that frequency—including other RPMA endpoints.

-The result as shown in figure below: RPMA is capable of supporting demodulation of typically 1,000+ unscheduled and fully overlapping signals.
+The result as shown in the figure below: RPMA is capable of supporting the demodulation of typically 1,000+ unscheduled and fully overlapping signals.

 Base Station Brute-Force Processing

 Remember, the base station has no knowledge of the intentional delays that the individual endpoints are adding.
 Thus, the base station tries to demodulate signals at every possible chip delay possibility (or hypothesis).
 In other words, each chip offset time that is possible must be treated as if a signal is actually coming.
 Each chip hypothesis is de-spread, de-interleaved, Viterbi decoded, and then checked via a cyclic redundancy check (CRC) by the base station.
 Again from Wikipedia: